cbdb-project/sentence-segmentation-for-chinese-historical-texts/README.md

 This repository is only for those projects and scholars who 1) want to analysis millions records of historical Chinese texts, so that a high correction rate of punctuation is not an essential condition for your argument; And 2) can't create their own model; And 3) can't afford a commercial model.

-If you also want to help these projects or scholars, we also opened our training data here.
+If you also want to help these projects or scholars, we also opened our training data here(training-data/).
 If you want, you can also create your own model by these training data.
 Or add more training data.
+We are looking forward to see more open pre-trained models in China historical research.

 # Requirement